-Join James Williamson for an in-depth discussion in this video CSS preprocessors, part of CSS Fundamentals.
+Join James Williamson for an in-depth discussion in this video CSS preprocessors, part of Learning CSS.

 - As powerful as CSS is, there are gonna be times…when you want to be able to do something…that the language just won't let you do.…Let me give you a quick example.…Let's say that you used this color,…which is a burgundy, throughout your entire site,…you know complex style sheets can contain hundreds of rules.…Now, let's say that your client decides to use…this flavor of burgundy instead.…At this point, you better have a good…find and replace option in your CSS editor,…or you're going to be doing a lot of work by hand.…